nf-core/circrna/docs/output.md

 </details>

 `nf-core/circrna` has been designed exclusively with [gencode](https://www.gencodegenes.org/) reference files due to their ubiquitous compatibility with circRNA quantification tools.
 For this reason, ENSEMBL and UCSC reference files are not recommended.
-The user can specify which genome version to use `GRCh37/GRCh38` via the configuration file using the `--genome_version` parameter.
+The user can specify which genome version to use (`GRCh37/GRCh38`) via the `--genome_version` parameter, see [parameter documentation](https://nf-co.re/circrna/dev/parameters#reference-genome-options) for details.

 ### miRNA Databases